Estimated reading time: 2 min

 10 Minutes With Luca Aldrighi

 In this quick-fire interview, Luca Aldrighi offers us some insights into the concept design for a new mixed-use development in the Polish seaport town of Gdynia.
 The project was designed as a tribute to the founding fathers of the city, who were fishermen, as well as the city’s marine architecture.
-This theme is woven into the 4 main features of the Gdynia project; the towers, office building, piazza and podiums.
-As the Design Director at RMJM Prague, Luca was able to share with us his take on the challenges and rewards of this unique project.
+This theme is woven into the 4 main features of the Gdynia project: the towers, office building, piazza and podiums.
+As the Design Director at RMJM Milano, Luca was able to share with us his take on the challenges and rewards of this unique project.

 Why did you decide to create the concept of the design around the town’s fishing history?